FreakC-Foundation/FreakC/README.md

 To create a new FreakC project quickly, you can type:

     freakc project_name --create

+To show all options and usage, type:

+    freakc --help

+To show all options and usage (with a dumb ascii art), type:

+    freakc

 <b>The compiler only works on Windows, and can only be compiled to Batch.</b>